felix-lyx/felix-lyx.github.io/_pages/about.md

 ## About me

 I am a third year Ph.D. candidate in applied math at UCLA, working with Professor [Hayden Schaeffer](http://www.math.ucla.edu/~hayden).
-I obtained M.A. in Mathematics from UCLA in 2024, B.S. and M.S. in Mathematical Sciences as well as B.S. in Computer Science from CMU in 2022.
+I obtained M.A. in Mathematics from UCLA in 2024, B.S./M.S. in Mathematical Sciences and B.S. in Computer Science from CMU in 2022.

 My research interests include scientific foundation models and mathematical machine learning.